 Just as true style has nothing to do with newness, true beauty is not connected to age.
-All of these women are over 50 and all of them are beautiful, wouldn’t you say?

 Just like we need to be awake to the illusion of youthful beauty being the only acceptable form of beauty, we need to wake up to the illusion of new.